LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 ### Includes

-Nothing special, you can just call any other templates (and in fact any other function coming from anywhere):
+Again, there's nothing special here.
+You can just call any other template you like (and in fact any other function coming from anywhere at all):

 ```html
 <h1>Home</h1>